thiago-cmont/rn-countdown-manager/README.md

   pause, // pauses the hook
-  resume, // resume the hook if is paused start, // start hook if autoStart prop is false reset, // reset the hook passing a new hour,minute and second formattedTime, // time formatted as HH:MM:SS hours, // current hours minutes, // curent minutes
+  resume, // resume the hook if is paused start, // start hook if autoStart prop is false reset, // reset the hook passing a new hour, minute and second formattedTime, // time formatted as HH:MM:SS hours, // current hours minutes, // curent minutes